-The event will be flown with two competitors at the same time on parallel courses.
+The event will be flown by one helicopter at a time.
 The event requires constant height, low level flying with manoeuvres on a course, of which the basic parameters are known with the details as described in 5.2.6 and Annex 1.
 The variables as listed in 5.2.9 will be made public by the Event Director at the general briefing.
 The course should be laid out against the wind direction.

-5.2.1 General Requirements:
+5.2.1 General Requirements